kaiachain/kaia-chat-ui/README.md

 }
 ```

+### Health Check Endpoint

-Additionally, the component periodically checks a `/health` endpoint (relative to `apiBaseUrl`) using a GET request to verify the server's status and update the chat widget's online indicator.
+The component periodically checks a `/health` endpoint (relative to `apiBaseUrl`) using a GET request to verify the server's status and update the chat widget's online indicator.
 This endpoint is **required** for the component to correctly display the backend status.
 It must respond with the following JSON when the server is healthy:

 ```json
 {